“As each has received a gift, employ it for one another, as good stewards of God’s varied grace” – 1 Peter 4:10

 I took that small message to heart.
 I offered what I had to the Lord.
 I hope there were times those gifts helped others worship.

-God has given each of us gifts and talents to use to bless others.
-When we share our gifts of time, finances, and talent, we truly make a difference in others’ lives.
-Using our gifts in service to others blesses God, as well.
+God has given each of us gifts and talents to use.
+These gifts are vehicles through which God’s grace is made known in this world.
+When we share our gifts, we truly make a difference in others’ lives.
+Using our talents, in service to others, allows our neighbors to see the love and hope of God at work in the world.

-I want to remind you that you are a gift from God.
+You are a gift from God.
 Your gift may not be music, but you were created by a God who loves you, to do good works (Ephesians 2:10).
 When you use your gifts and talents, you will not regret it.
-You will find joy and peace and meaning serving God and others.
+You will find joy and peace and meaning while serving God and others.